COVID-19 Response and Recovery

 Multilateral Approach to Beating the Pandemic

-- Promote transparent and responsible practices
+- Promoting transparent and responsible vaccine sharing practices

-- Bolster vaccine confidence.
+- Bolstering vaccine confidence.

 In terms of financial and technical support, the United States is the largest contributor to global health organizations.
 We reaffirm our support for all pillars of the Access to COVID-19 Tools Accelerator (ACT-A), its COVAX facility, and affordable and equitable global access to vaccines, therapeutics, and diagnostics.